lenskit/java.lenskit.org/documentation/evaluator/advanced-scripting/index.md

 LensKit eval scripts can also define *targets* to allow complex evaluations to be run in a piecewise fashion.
 A target is just like a target in other tools like Ant and make: it is a named sequence of tasks to run.
 Targets can also depend on other targets.

-Here's a rewrite of the script above to use targets:
+Here's a rewrite of the [example script](../quickstart/) to use targets:

 ~~~groovy
 import org.grouplens.lenskit.knn.item.*